kaiheilos/Utilities/README.md

 # Unreal Engine Uasset Viewer/Editor

-## Works with assets from engine versions 4.11 - 4.25
+## Can unpack and read/edit assets from engine versions 4.11 - 4.26

-## 4.26 and 5.00 compatability is being worked on.
+## 5.00 compatability is being worked on.

 A tool for viewing and editing the data in uasset/uexp/umap files from games made in unreal engine.